googleads/google-ads-ruby/README.md

 ## Ruby versions

-The client library supports versions 2.5 and up of Ruby.
+The client library supports versions 2.6 and up of Ruby.
 We plan to support 3 Ruby releases at any one time.
-As Ruby releases once a year on December 25th, that means towards the end of 2020 we will look at dropping 2.5 and adding support for the next version of ruby
+As Ruby releases once a year on December 25th, we will look at dropping support for the oldest version early in the following year.

 # Authors

-Author:
+Authors:

  - Danial Klimkin
  - Michael Cloonan

-Maintainer:
+Maintainers:

  - Michael Cloonan
- - Penelope Phippen
+ - Fei Xiang